ibohaji/ibohaji/README.md

 ### 👨‍💻: About Me : Bachelor of science student at Denmarks technical university.

-- 🔭: I'am computer science & engineering student at DTU (General engineering - cyber systems).
+- 🔭: I'am a computer science & engineering student at DTU (General engineering - cyber systems).

 - 🌱: Exploring oppurtunities to learn & grow.